 Support for Families Affected by Addiction

-Our family addiction program emphasizes supporting the families of our patients for another reason, too.
+Our family addiction program emphasizes support for families of addicts for another reason, too.
 Far too often, the needs of families get overlooked when the spotlight is on the addict and on keeping the addict alive— making sure they’re safe, answering calls from first responders, dealing with legal troubles, and so on.
 That reality means family members are often in survival mode, too.
 They’re often so busy attending to the needs of their loved one, that they are mentally, emotionally and physically drained.
 Nevertheless, getting their loved one out of harm’s way and into rehab often remains the center of their concern, at the expense of other priorities including their own self-care.

 The strong, pervasive stigma of addiction also means that many family members suffer silently with their loved one’s disease.
 They may go so far as to keep it secret, feeling compelled—out of concern for how they and their loved one will be perceived—to hide the full truth from the outside world.
 This can cause families to feel very helpless and very alone.
-That helplessness and loneliness only further exacerbates the incredible pain and suffering of living with and/or caring for an addict.
+That helplessness and loneliness only further exacerbate the incredible pain and suffering of living with and/or caring for an addict.

 FHE Health understands this immense burden that falls on the shoulders of families affected by addiction.
 Our Family Program is here to assure you that you are not alone, that you have our support, and that recovery is possible for both you and your loved one.